 Independent, third-party verification that energy developers comply with the EO100™ Standard for Responsible Energy Development is a fundamental component of our system.
 Equitable Origin maintains a roster of independent Assessment Bodies that are required to undergo an approval process in conformance with the principles of the ISEAL Assurance Code, in order to ensure their competency to carry out conformity assessments for Equitable Origin’s standards.
 Equitable Origin's robust framework for independent assurance provides credible recognition of best practices established in the EO100™ Standard and supports the achievement of positive impacts.

 We invest in business practices and processes that continually improve our performance as an international standard-setting organization.
-In 2014, Equitable Origin became a full member of the ISEAL Alliance, an association of international organizations that works to strengthen the effectiveness and impact of social and environmental voluntary standard systems.
-To qualify for membership, organizations must demonstrate that their operational system and activities are aligned with the ISEAL Codes of Good Practice.
+We developed our operational system and conduct assurance activities in alignment with the ISEAL Codes of Good Practice.
 We also support and abide by ISEAL Credibility Principles.

 Our goal is to catalyze positive change by improving the practices of energy developers.
 Not all companies share this commitment to continual improvement, however.
 Before working with an energy development company, therefore, we complete a thorough due diligence process to determine whether the company has breached any of our policies related to environmental, social and governance practices.
 Equitable Origin will disassociate with any organization that is linked with activities that we believe are unacceptable corporate behavior.
 A decision to disassociate with an organization is made by the Equitable Origin Board of Directors.
 Details are available in our full policy document, EOP-103 EO Policy on Association.